 Preact is a good choice if you want to construct a tiny application without extensive integrations that do a single task well.
 However, Preact should not be used when a large number of variables are required.

-Foundation, as a viable alternative to Bootstrap, is frequently used to create visually appealing websites, emails, and mobile applications that look great across a wide range of browsers and devices.
+As a viable alternative to Bootstrap, Foundation is frequently used to create visually appealing websites, emails, and mobile applications that look great across a wide range of browsers and devices.
 The Foundation’s initial release was in 2011, and the stable release will be in 2020.

 - Components of the interface that can be reused